chelaxian/TG_Voice-Video_MSG/README.md

 - Python 3.10+
 - ffmpeg-python
 - moviepy

-- numpy
+- telethon (if you need private bot in your Saved Messages or if you want to add random waveform to voice messages)

-- telethon (if you want to add random waveform to voice messages)
+- numpy (if you want to add random waveform to voice messages)

-- aiogram 2.24 (if you need botfather bot too)
+- aiogram 2.24 (if you need botfather public bot)

 ### Steps